jrmilks74/baptisms/README.md

-Here’s a README tailored to the dashboard and repository.

 Kettering SDA Church Baptisms Dashboard

 A Shiny dashboard for tracking baptisms and professions of faith at Kettering Seventh-day Adventist Church.